cheminfo/chemcalc-js/README.md

 __Examples__

-`Chemcalc.analyzeMF("CH3CH2Cl")` Retrieve a JSON containing the information about all the parts of this molecular formula.
+`Chemcalc.analyseMF("CH3CH2Cl")` Retrieve a JSON containing the information about all the parts of this molecular formula.
 In this case there is only one part.
-`Chemcalc.analyzeMF("CH3CH2Cl",{isotopomers:"xy,jcamp",fwhm:0.0001})` Retrieve a JSON containing the information for a molecular formula with a FWHM of 0.0001 and calculate also the isotopomers as a jcamp and xy.
+`Chemcalc.analyseMF("CH3CH2Cl",{isotopomers:"xy,jcamp",fwhm:0.0001})` Retrieve a JSON containing the information for a molecular formula with a FWHM of 0.0001 and calculate also the isotopomers as a jcamp and xy.
-`Chemcalc.analyzeMF("RuClH(CO)(PPh3)3")` MF containing groups (like "Ph") and parenthesis.
+`Chemcalc.analyseMF("RuClH(CO)(PPh3)3")` MF containing groups (like "Ph") and parenthesis.
-`Chemcalc.analyzeMF("CuSO4.5H2O")` MF containing many parts.
+`Chemcalc.analyseMF("CuSO4.5H2O")` MF containing many parts.
-`Chemcalc.analyzeMF("{Ph,Me}Me")` MF containing a mixture of groups (like in combinatorial chemistry), ie 0.5PhMe+0.5MeMe.
+`Chemcalc.analyseMF("{Ph,Me}Me")` MF containing a mixture of groups (like in combinatorial chemistry), ie 0.5PhMe+0.5MeMe.
-`Chemcalc.analyzeMF("HAla(H-1Ph)OH")` MF containing a negative atom count.
+`Chemcalc.analyseMF("HAla(H-1Ph)OH")` MF containing a negative atom count.
 Funny way to represent the phenyl alanine but very practical to describe peptide side-chain modification.
-`Chemcalc.analyzeMF("C{50,50}10C10")` MF containing atoms with non natural isotopic ratio. ie 10 atoms of enriched C (50% 12C and 50% 13C) and 10 natural abundance carbons.
+`Chemcalc.analyseMF("C{50,50}10C10")` MF containing atoms with non natural isotopic ratio. ie 10 atoms of enriched C (50% 12C and 50% 13C) and 10 natural abundance carbons.
-`Chemcalc.analyzeMF("HAla10OH+.HAla10OH++.HAla10OH+++")` MF containing many parts and charges. ie a mixure of mono, di and tri- charged decapeptide, perfect for mass spectra simulation.
+`Chemcalc.analyseMF("HAla10OH+.HAla10OH++.HAla10OH+++")` MF containing many parts and charges. ie a mixure of mono, di and tri- charged decapeptide, perfect for mass spectra simulation.

 #### mfFromMonoisotopicMass(mass, [options])